Skip to main content

 Today’s security landscape consists of a broad coalition of government agencies, industry partners, and educational institutions.
 By working together, the security field can stay ahead of the threats of the future.
 The result of this concentration reflects this need; you will learn a broad range of skills and gain a toolset to bolster the national security field for the future.

-The concentration is housed at University of Nebraska Omaha – a metropolitan university with established collaborations with national security leaders like the Nebraska Deterrence Lab and the National Counterterrorism Innovation, Technology, and Education Center (NCITE), a Department of Homeland Security Center of Excellence for terrorism prevention and counterterrorism research.
+The National Counterterrorism Innovation, Technology, and Education Center (NCITE), a Department of Homeland Security Center of Excellence for terrorism prevention and counterterrorism research, sponsors the program, which was developed with input from national security leaders like the Nebraska Deterrence Lab.
 These connections provide students with access to some of the country’s top scholars in security studies.

 To learn more about the curriculum, visit the UNO Catalog.